denismakogon/trove-guestagent/README.rst

-Trove
+Trove Guestagent
 --------

-Trove is Database as a Service for Open Stack.
+Trove Guestagent is a in-VM agent for the Database as a Service of OpenStack.

 To run all tests and PEP8, run tox, like so: